nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all contacts

-Deletes all contacts from the contact list with one command.
+Deletes all contacts from your contact list with one command.

 Format: `clear`